sjpjoshi/LostWorld/README.md

 2. Open the project in Unreal Engine 5 and build from the editor.

+## Bugs to be addressed
+- [ ] Animals sometimes don't load in
+- [ ] Enemy loses focus of player easily
+- [ ] Strange climbing bug: When you read the top it will clip through the wall

 # Note
 Once the game is complete there will be a executable file for Windows, Mac, and Linux in a folder so you don't have to clone the repo.

 ## Roadmap
+- [ ] Open World Map
+- [ ] Map marker system
 - [ ] Complete player progression system with more equipment and quests.
 - [ ] Refine AI behavior to include more complex combat strategies.
 - [ ] Implement add magic abilities.